 No matter how hard you try, you just can’t pull off flats with sequins, so heels it must be.
 On a good night, I can hang for maybe two hours tops in these veritable torture devices, and that’s if I’m mostly sitting.
 But on New Year’s, you gotta stick it out till at least 12:30, which means I’ve got a date with the podiatrist next week.
 Trust me, Cinderella’s shoe didn’t just fall off at the stroke of midnight.
-The bitch flung that thing far, far away, then ran home to nurse her newfound plantar fasciitis.
+The bitch flung that damn thing far, far away, then ran home to nurse her newfound plantar fasciitis.

 Because most Americans seem to think the point of New Year’s is to get as fucked up as Courtney Love on a Tuesday, there is always some a-hole who spills his drink down the back of your backless $189 Bebe dress, which will inevitably ooze down your buttcrack and saturate your thong so you’ll feel like you’ve pissed yourself all night.
 And then he’ll hit on you.